 How to connect a MOSFET

 Below you can find the basics for connecting a MOSFET.
-For both circuits the voltage V+ may be, but does not need to be, different from the supply voltage of the controlling circuit.
+For both circuits the voltage V+ may be, but does not need to be, different from the supply voltage of the controlling circuit. (e.g. You can use an Arduino and FET to switch a load that needs a higher voltage and/or a bigger current).
 The diode is needed for protection when using inductive loads like coils, relays, or motors.

 It is advisable to use a pull-down resistor from gate to ground (for N-FET) or pull-up resistor from V+ to gate (for P-FET).
 This will avoid problems related to the FET switching on because of disturbances in the environment or connecting wires.